Balanced Pacers blow past Grizzlies

 Dillon Brooks, who led Memphis to a Sunday win at Minnesota with 26 points, scored 19 on Monday but fouled out with 5:23 remaining.
 Grizzlies coach Taylor Jenkins tinkered with the lineup in both games sans Morant, starting former Pacer Solomon Hill on Monday.
 Hill scored 22 points, grabbed six rebounds and came away with three steals.

-De'Anthony Melton also reach double digits in playing time for just the fourth outing on the season.
-He logged 25 minutes, recording 16 points and nine rebounds, both season highs.
+De'Anthony Melton also reached double digits in playing time for just the fourth outing on the season.
+He logged 25 minutes, recording 16 points and nine rebounds, both season highs. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)